0xFableOrg/roll-op/README.md

 - Some common command line utilities: `make`, `curl`, `tar`, `awk` and `grep`.
 - Git
+- Docker (if you wish to run the Blockscout block explorer)

 `roll.py` will check the following dependencies and install them for you if needed (the script will always for your permission before installing anything outside the current directory):